What You Can See in

 <> How to Take Perfect Pictures ¢ 4

 MUST SEE you want to take more than one perfect photo a day.
-In the past 5 years I’ve taken 22,000+ close up, perfectly lit, hi res photos of documents and other items from the size of a large cigar box to the size of a lima bean.
-I personally took nearly EVERY modern photo you see in the Museum.
-A bright ten year old with no camera or computer skills can use the same system I use (tho 5 years newer) within 15 minutes, be proficient in minutes.
+In the past 5 years I’ve taken 34,000+ close up, perfectly lit, hi res photos of documents and other items from the size of a large cigar box to the size of a lima bean.
+A bright ten year old can use the same system I use (tho 6 years newer) and be proficient in minutes.

-Would YOU like big, clear, perfectly lit and composed photos of multiple valuables YOU might own?
-CONSIDER with whom you’d like to share photos, one time or on disk: your lawyer, your accountant, your insurance company, your executor, your children.
+Would YOU like big, clear, perfectly lit photos of valuables YOU own?
+CONSIDER with whom you’d like to share photos: your lawyer, your accountant, your insurance company, your executor, your children.

 Could YOU use perfect photos of: coins, stamps, antique art, jewelry...whatever?
-Jewelry makers and other artisans can copy every piece when made and within seconds have the photos in the hands of whomever you wish.
-Internationally.
+Artisans can copy a piece and within seconds email the photos anywhere in the world.
 Privately.
-From your own home.
+From your home.

 v Lots of pictures